 Our Community Charter

-- Our Community Charter's student population of 440 students has grown by 12% over five school years.
+- Our Community Charter's student population of 439 students has stayed relatively flat over five school years.

 |School Type||Charter School|